 ⚠️ Important:

-With a "20% off promotion" you pay the discount.
-The platform simply keeps its commission on the original price.
+During a "20% off promotion" you pay the discount.
+The platform keeps its full commission on the original price.

 Calculate your actual revenue per order

-For every order you need to calculate how much you actually receive.
-This is your basis for margin calculation:
+For every single order, you must calculate what actually hits your bank account.
+This becomes your foundation for any margin calculation:

 Pizza for €18.00 with 20% customer discount: